kdl-org/kdl/SPEC.md

 starts with `-` the second character cannot be a digit.
 This is precisely specified in the [Full Grammar](#full-grammar) below.

-When Identifiers are used as the values in [Arguments](#argument) and [Properties](#property), they are treated as strings, just like they are with node names and property keys.

 Identifier Strings are terminated by [Whitespace](#whitespace) or [Newlines](#newline).